matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 will be incorrectly forced to use the specified one).
 Handling private federations will be left for [MSC3020](https://github.com/matrix-org/matrix-doc/pull/3020)

+We deliberately don't use the `authority` section of the URI for this given the potential ambiguity, whereas assigning it to a query param makes it much clearer and avoids it inappropriately dominating the URI.

 ### Recommended implementation

 #### URI parsing algorithm